hemerajs/hemera/packages/hemera-nats-streaming/README.md

 ### Limitations
 - Only JSON support
 - NATS Streaming subscriptions do not support wildcards.
 - Messages from NATS-Streaming are forwarded to a NATS subscriber.
-We can only support request / reply semantic to ensure message acknowledgement.
+We can only support (request / reply), (queue-group) semantic (no fanout) to ensure message acknowledgement.

 ### Documentation
 Look in the source code all options are well documented.

+### Monitoring

 ### Example
 [Example](/examples/bridges/nats-streaming.js)